Stone

 “Balshown is seriously hurt.”

-“They said that a master was in a battle with Krale.”
+“The guild says that a master lies dying from a battle with Krale.”

-I run out of the dream room onto the deck, leap over the railing, arms wide, and rise quickly along the energy web.
+I run out of the Dreaming Room onto the deck, leap over the railing, arms wide, and rise quickly along the energy web.

 The ocean far below is unusually calm, and the skies strangely empty of birds.